harpreetpb61/Induction-Program/README.md

 #### _The induction day filled us with motivation, blessings, and pride.
 I am excited to begin my journey at GNDEC and make the most of every opportunity here._

 ## **Day 5 ( 06 August 2025 ), Wednesday**

+The fifth day of the Induction Programme at GNDEC, held on 6th August 2025, focused on helping new students get familiar with the college environment and academic life.

+### **1. Dr. Parminder Singh**
+He gave speech on topic 'Dean-student welfare.'
+He told all about the hostles, ground, library, labs and computer centres.Also the told about different societies in cl